firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-11-cleaning-up.md

 "I've seen mice braver than that.
 Is it milk time yet?"

 "Just got to tidy this up first and earth the energy.
 They got very close to completing, this time, and...
 Oh."
-Mr. Bhansal took a step back towards the door he had come in by as the red light in the center of the circle pulsed.
-A blob of reddy-purple goo appeared out of nowhere and hit the floor.
+Mr. Bhansal took a step back towards the door he had come in by as the red light in the centre of the circle pulsed and a blob of reddy-purple goo appeared out of nowhere and hit the floor.
 "If that stains, I'm going to be very angry."

 A second blob of goo appeared, dropping on to the first, and then a third.
 As each appeared the red glow increased, getting brighter but also deepening in its shade, moving closer to the colour of blood.
 Mr Bhansal stepped back towards his trolley as the cat arched its back and hissed at the growing pile of goo.
 It had the consistency of thick jelly and was beginning to hold a shape, the rough impression of cloven feet and ankles becoming visible.

 Mr. Bhansal picked up his mop bucket and readied himself.
 "I'd back away if I were you.
 This’ll be messy."

 The cat retreated, all the hair on its back standing straight up, as Mr. Bhansal took aim and threw the contents of his bucket over the growing, slimy object.
-As the water splashed across it, the old man turned away, screwing up his eyes and waiting for the expected wet explosion.
+As the water splashed across it, the old man turned away, screwing up his eyes and waited for the expected wet explosion.

 Which didn't come.